Gradient Noise

 function randomGradient x = random(-1, 1) y = random(-1, 1) return new Vector2(x, y).normalize

 There's a problem with this approach, however.
-We are more likely to choose a point on the square's diagonal than in a cardinal direction because there are more points on the diagonal.
+We are more likely to choose a point on the square's diagonal than in a cardinal direction because a square's diagonals are longer than its sides.
 The gradients will not be uniformly distributed.
-To avoid this bias, we think of the gradient in polar coordinates—as a radius and angle—rather than in Cartesian coordinates.
+To avoid this bias, we express the gradient in polar coordinates—as a radius and angle.
 The radius is 1 since the gradient should have unit length.
-The angle is drawn randomly from \([0, 2\pi)\).
+The angle we draw randomly from \([0, 2\pi)\).
+Then we convert the polar coordinates to Cartesian coordinates to form a vector:

 function randomGradient